pseudoyu/yu-blog/content/en/posts/pkm/my_personal_pkm_input_output_system.md

 ![yu_blog_homepage](https://image.pseudoyu.com/images/yu_blog_homepage.png)

 My most important output platform is my personal blog "[Pseudoyu](https://www.pseudoyu.com/)".
-Currently, the weekly report is my main outlet, and occasionally there are also some themed or special blog posts about technology or productivity tools.
+Currently, the weekly review is my main outlet, and occasionally there are also some themed or special blog posts about technology or productivity tools.

 ### Thematic Research